• Menu

 Photo by Envato Elements

-Whilst the Nissan Rogue is renowned for its smooth ride, the CVT system can create some serious discomfort in the cabin.
 At first, you’ll notice smaller jumps which may seem harmless.
 However, as time goes on, the transmission will start to shake and vibrate rapidly, which can make for a very unpleasant ride.
 There’s also no quick fix for this problem, and the only solution is to replace the transmission altogether.

 Avoiding Nissan Rogue Transmission Problems